Islanders edge Penguins to halt five-game skid

 Guentzel broke the tie and gave Pittsburgh its first lead at 3-2 a mere 3:19 into the third period when he took a backhand pass from Sidney Crosby at the left hash marks and threaded the puck inside the near post.

-A slick pass by Casy Cizikis from behind the Penguins net set up Clutterbuck, who tied it once more at 8:23 of the third.
+A slick pass by Casey Cizikas from behind the Penguins net set up Clutterbuck, who tied it once more at 8:23 of the third.